djacu/mkversions/README.md

 All other keys are user-defined.

-`mkVersions` MUST return an attribute set mapping _normalized_ version names to another attribute set containing the key `version` (set to the key in the `versions` attribute set).
+`mkVersions` MUST return an attribute set mapping _normalized_ version names to the result of callPackage with the key `versionInfo` set to the _version info attribute set_.

 The _normalized_ version name is either the value of the key "version" in the version attribute set, or the result of joining lib.splitVersion with underscores.

+The _version info attribute set_ is another attribute set containing the key `version`, which is set to the canonical version.
+All other keys are merged from the version attribute set.

 ## Example

-Enough words, how does it look?
+OK, that's more than enough words and we aren't even doing the RFC process right now, how does it look?

 ### default.nix